up/air/README.md

 ## Source

 The project is [hosted on GitHub](http://github.com/up/air/).
-You can report bugs and discuss features on the [issues page](http://github.com/up/air/issues) and clone the repository with:
+You can clone the repository with:

 	git clone git://github.com/up/air.git